randym/axlsx/README.md

   - BugFix: date1904 property now properly set for charts
   - Added style property to charts
   - Removed serialization write test as it most commonly fails when run from the gem's intalled directory
+- **October.22.11**: 1.0.6 release
+  - Bumping version to include docs.
+Bug in gemspec pointing to incorrect directory.
 On Deck
 -------